City council committee to probe allegations raised by Redwood Foundation

 ANDERSON – A special committee of the Anderson City Council has been named to investigate allegations of racial discrimination by the police department.

-Larry McClendon with the Foundation, said they wanted a full investigation by the city council and to subpoena Anderson Police Department Chief Jake Brown and Councilman Joe Newman.
+Redwood Foundation CEO Larry McClendon said his organization wants a full investigation by the city council and to subpoena Anderson Police Department Chief Jake Brown and Councilman Joe Newman.

 There was a lengthy discussion among council members on how the legislative body could use subpoena powers and if a vote was necessary.